ietf-wg-acme/acme/draft-ietf-acme-acme.md

   requirements.
 Check the "authorizations" array for entries that are still pending.

-* "processing": The server agrees that the requirements have been fulfilled, and is in the process of generating the certificate.
-Retry after the time given in the "Retry-After" header field of the response, if any.
+* "ready": The server agrees that the requirements have been fulfilled, and is awaiting finalization.
+Submit a finalization request.

+* "processing": The certificate is being issued.
+Send a GET request after the time given in the "Retry-After" header field of the response, if any.

 * "valid": The server has issued the certificate and provisioned its URL to the "certificate" field of the order.
+Download the certificate.

 ~~~~~~~~~~
 HTTP/1.1 200 OK